 But while RLS is usually easy to identify, people can suffer from sleep apnea without even realizing it.
 If you have excessive daytime sleepiness that you can’t figure out or you wake up frequently at night, it’s worth having a sleep study done to rule out sleep apnea as a cause.
 This is especially true if you are obese, have high blood pressure or diabetes, or have a history of snoring, all of which are risk factors for sleep apnea.
 (34) Remember, you don’t need to be overweight to develop sleep apnea, so see a sleep specialist to get tested for this common condition.
 (Side note: I will be discussing alternative treatments for sleep apnea in the near future.)

-Finally, there are several supplements that can be helpful for relieving insomnia and improving sleep.
+Finally, there are several nutrients that can be helpful for relieving insomnia and improving sleep.
 These are the supplements I’ve found helpful in my practice and are safe for most people to try, listed in descending order of what to try first.
 (Always check with your personal physician before starting any supplement protocol.)

 L-theanine.
 L-theanine is an amino acid found in green tea that has been shown to have calming effects on the brain.
 (39) The recommended dose for improving sleep is 200 to 400 mg, taken an hour before bed if you have trouble falling asleep, or just before bed if you have trouble staying asleep.